ArtistScope Portable Media (APM)

 Downloads and Demos

-ArtistScope Portable Media software can be evaluated for free.
+ArtistScope Portable Media software can be used for free.
 Both the Reader and Packager are free to use without limitation.
-However to use DRM you need to subscribe to the APM Token Management service.
-Then you can manage your users, archives and DRM tokens that will enable offline reading while protected from sharing.
+However to use DRM you need to subscribe to the APM Token Management service to manage subscribers, archives and DRM permissions.

 |Reader User Guide in PDF||Download||222 Kb|